Benefits of the Keto Diet

 Keto isn’t just about cutting carbs.
 It’s about shifting how your body makes and uses energy.
-That shift can lead to changes in weight, blood sugar, brain function, and more.
+That shift can lead to meaningful changes in weight, blood sugar, brain function, and more.

-Here’s what the science says.
+Here’s what the science actually says.

 1. Weight Loss Without Constant Hunger